apache/activemq-artemis/docs/user-manual/en/flow-control.md

-To configure an address with a maximum size and tell the server that you want to block producers for this address if it becomes full, you need to define an AddressSettings (?) block for the address and specify `max-size-bytes` and `address-full-policy`
+To configure an address with a maximum size and tell the server that you want to block producers for this address if it becomes full, you need to define an AddressSettings ([Configuring Queues Via Address Settings](queue-attributes.md)) block for the address and specify `max-size-bytes` and `address-full-policy`

 The address block applies to all queues registered to that address.
 I.e.